nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/fast_pair.rst

 Configuration
 *************

-Set the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option to enable the module.
+Set the :kconfig:option:`CONFIG_BT_FAST_PAIR` Kconfig option to enable the service.

-The following Kconfig options are also available for this module:
+The following Kconfig options are also available for this service:

 * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_USER_RESET_ACTION` - The option enables user reset action that is executed together with the Fast Pair factory reset operation.
   See the :ref:`ug_bt_fast_pair_factory_reset_custom_user_reset_action` for more details.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_ACCOUNT_KEY_MAX` - The option configures maximum number of stored Account Keys.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_TINYCRYPT`, :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_MBEDTLS`, :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_OBERON`, and :kconfig:option:`CONFIG_BT_FAST_PAIR_CRYPTO_PSA` - These options are used to select the cryptographic backend for Fast Pair.
   The Oberon backend is used by default.
-  The Mbed TLS backend uses Mbed TLS crypto APIs, which are now considered legacy APIs.
+  The Mbed TLS backend uses Mbed TLS crypto APIs that are now considered legacy APIs.
 * :kconfig:option:`CONFIG_BT_FAST_PAIR_PN` - The option enables the `Fast Pair Personalized Name extension`_.

   * :kconfig:option:`CONFIG_BT_FAST_PAIR_STORAGE_PN_LEN_MAX` - The option specifies the maximum length of a stored Fast Pair Personalized Name.